 Once a small firm has grown to the point where it can pay its owners a respectable compensation and at least $10,000 in dividends each year, another LLC tax alternative, the S corporation (S corp) tax status, may be advantageous.

-Under the correct circumstances, an LLC electing S corp tax decreases self-employment taxes and total tax burden.
+Under the correct circumstances, a California LLC electing S corp tax decreases self-employment taxes and total tax burden.

 A limited liability business (LLC) can pay income tax in one of three ways.
 Being taxed as a S company is a common choice.
 An S corporation is a tax categorization, not a specific sort of business entity.